scrapcode/bookmarkr/README.md

 * Using rails 4.1.0 instead of 3.*
 * Utilizes own relationships model instead of relying on [acts_as_taggable_on](https://github.com/mbleigh/acts-as-taggable-on) (although it's a great gem!)
 * Upgraded to Bootstrap3 during development

+### License

+Distrubuted under the [GNU General Public License v3.0 (GPL-3)](https://www.gnu.org/licenses/gpl-3.0.txt).
+A copy of this license is available in the LICENSE file.

+### Contribute

+Feel free to fork and send me pull requests!